 How To Save Money: 6 Basic Tips

-Lose the Coffee: If you’re like me, morning coffee is a must.
+- Lose the Coffee: If you’re like me, morning coffee is a must.
 I used to buy coffee every morning before work.
 It was only $1.89 at Dunkin Donuts including tax where I lived (this is sad; I can’t believe I know exactly how much it costs including tax).
 Instead, buy a thermal mug and brew coffee at home or take advantage of your office coffee service.”

 Once you start to apply some of these money saving habits into your lifestyle, you’ll begin to see a noticeable difference that’s left in your bank account every month.
 These are just a few of many ideas that can help unload some of the weight off your shoulders.
 Be creative.
 Have fun.
 And be persistent!